 In 1995 I went to Carnegie Mellon University, to study for my PhD in Psychology with Jay McClelland.
 I participated in the graduate training program offered by the Center for the Neural Basis of Cognition (CNBC), an interdisciplinary research center operating under the auspices of CMU and the University of Pittsburgh.
 Between the graduate coursework in the psychology department and the CNBC training program, I learned a considerable amount about neural and computational approaches to the study of cognition.
 I also got interested in the study of human semantic memory, which was the topic of my dissertation.

 I completed my degree in 2000 and moved to England to begin a post doc with Karalyn Patterson at the MRC Cognition and Brain Sciences Unit.
 The aim was to test some empirical predictions of the model of semantic memory I had developed for my thesis work, in patients with disorders of semantic memory.
 I intended to stay for a year but it was such a pleasant place to live and work, four years passed before I could blink.
-In August my wife Beth and I moved to Madison, WI, where I am beginning to remember what cold winters are all about (and to forget about the rainy ones).
+In 2004 my wife Beth and I moved to Madison, WI, because it is a nice place to live and has an awesome Psychology Department.